 Apple Crumble

-Prepare the apple filling and the apple crisp topping as you would normally for apple crumble.
+Prepare the apple filling and the apple crumble topping as you would normally for apple crumble.
 Do not combine the ingredients until later.
 Set aside.

 The first image above reflects the uncooked cheesecake after I topped it with the apple and crumble and before I returned it to the oven to finish baking.
 The apple and crumble was literally about to flow out of the pan.
 Feel free to leave some of the apple mixture out if you think it's too much.
 But, use all of the crumble.

-If you don't like apples or apple crumble, you are probably wondering what you can substitute the apples with in this recipe.
-Here are some ideas:
+If you don't like apples or apple crumble, you can try these ideas:

 - Apples - substitute the apples with cherries, strawberries or blueberries